Harshalsonawane99/Linear-regression-project/README.md

 This repository contains a beginner-friendly **Linear Regression** project implemented in **Python**, aimed at building a strong foundation in **data science, statistics, and machine learning**.
 The project follows a complete end-to-end workflow, from understanding the problem statement to drawing business insights from the model.

-The dataset represents customers who purchase clothes online after attending in-store personal styling sessions.
-Customers can place orders either via a **mobile application** or a **website**.
-The main objective is to analyze customer behavior and help the company decide which platform should be prioritized for improvement.

 ## Problem Statement

-The company wants to determine whether to focus more on enhancing the **mobile app experience** or the **website**, based on factors that influence customer spending.
+The company wants to determine whether to focus more on enhancing the **sales**, based on factors that influence customer spending.

 ## Dataset Description